top of page

 ADVOCATES FOR THE Whole Child logo, children holding book

-Advocates for the Whole Child is an educational advocacy agency that provides consulting and advocacy services to families navigating the special education system.
+Advocates for the Whole Child is an educational agency that provides consulting, parent education workshops, and advocacy services to families navigating the special education system.
 Our advocates are experienced educators with many years of teaching experience across K–college levels and a strong background working directly with children and young adults.
-The agency operates as a Limited Liability Company (LLC) and is dedicated to supporting parents in securing appropriate educational services for their children within public school systems.

 About